-Mr. JOHNNY MCENTEE (General manager, Shades Cafe): It also makes the lake look like it's got a ring around it, a big ugly ring and it, you know, people just don't like it.
+JOHNNY MCENTEE: It also makes the lake look like it's got a ring around it, a big ugly ring and it, you know, people just don't like it.

 GOODWYN: Johnny McEntee is the general manager of Shades Cafe, which is usually on the water.
 McEntee blames Mother Nature and the LCRA, the Lower Colorado River Authority.
 That's who controls the water levels on the seven lakes that make up the Highland Lake chain.

 MCENTEE: And they really don't care.
 All they want to do is make their electricity and sell their water, and then we're secondary.
 And they've always said that.
 It even says it on their website.

 GOODWYN: At the next table over are Vince and Gail Cali, who retired to Lake Travis from Dallas 15 years ago.
 But there's no water, you could maybe jump a motorcycle onto their boat dock if you were Evel Knievel.